Ayla Brown: Other projects

 Brown has also tried her hand at musical theatre.
 After twice turning down offers to star as the narrator in the Reagle Players' production of the Andrew Lloyd Webber and Tim Rice musical Joseph and the Amazing Technicolor Dreamcoat, Brown finally accepted the role in 2008.
 From June 12–15 and 19–21, Brown starred in eight shows at the Robinson Theatre in Waltham, Massachusetts, alongside Broadway's Eric Kunze and a host of talented area actors.
 Of starring in the show, Brown told The Boston Globe she never got to do a musical in high school because she was focused on her basketball career, saying, "I've always wanted to do a musical, and I really regretted not doing one in high school.
 I was always interested, but basketball always took up all my time."

 Brown received much praise for her acting debut, as TheaterMirror.com described her as being "beautiful and statuesque" and that she "has a fantastic soprano voice which soars in all her numbers including the Prologue, Poor Poor Joseph and Go, Go Joseph."
 The Daily News Tribune voiced similar praise: "It's hard to take your eyes off Brown in this show.
 She's a beautiful, tall, willowy girl who has an appealing stage presence and a lovely way of exchanging glances and flirtations with other characters on the set."

 Brown sang "The Star-Spangled Banner" at the 2012 Republican National Convention at the Tampa Bay Times Forum in Tampa, Florida.
 On December 15, 2015, she sang "God Bless America" before the undercard Republican debate and "The Star-Spangled Banner" before the primetime Republican debate.
-On April 6, 2025, Brown also sang the "The Star-Spangled Banner" before the 2025 NCAA Division I women's basketball championship game, also at Amalie Arena in Tampa, Florida.
+On April 6, 2025, Brown also sang "The Star-Spangled Banner" before the 2025 NCAA Division I women's basketball championship game, also at Amalie Arena in Tampa, Florida.